This is the secret to a successful LinkedIn InMail

 The key to a successful LinkedIn InMail

-Let’s first discuss what a LinkedIn InMail is and then we can take a deep dive into how to create a successful one.
+Let’s first discuss what a LinkedIn InMail is.
+Then, we can take a deep dive into how to create a successful one.

 What is a LinkedIn InMail?

-What is the difference between an InMail and message on LinkedIn?
+What is the difference between an InMail and a message on LinkedIn?

 Why use a LinkedIn InMail?

-Does LinkedIn InMail really work and what is a good response rate?
+Does LinkedIn InMail really work, and what is a reasonable response rate?

-The average response rate of a LinkedIn InMail, when used correctly, is between 10 and 25%.
-In fact, a LinkedIn InMail is three times more effective than regular email if you send one the right way.
+The average response rate for LinkedIn InMail, when used correctly, is between 10% and 25%.

 Source: LinkedIn

-When used well, InMail can generate a higher response rate, in comparison to low response rates from a cold call or cold email.
+When used well, InMail can generate a higher response rate.
+This compares with the low response rates typically seen from cold calls or cold emails.

 What is the best time to send InMail?